Roh0611/Avalanche_Payments_Stripe/README.md

 # Avalanche_Payments_Stripe
-Stripe for Avalanche with Blik and przelewy24
+Stripe for Avalanche with Blik and Przelewy24

+To Run the project:

+Step 1: npm install
+Step 2: npm start